longcoding/moon-api-gateway/README.md

 - only-pass-request-without-transform: All APIs are routed to services connected to the gateway without any analysis or transformation.

-Undefined-api-gateway supports the following protocol and method.
+Moon-api-gateway supports the following protocol and method.

 * Protocol
     - http, https